2016 Southeastern United States wildfires: Northern Georgia

-East Tennessee fires
+East Tennessee

 On November 11, 2016, a Chattanooga man was arrested for setting three separate fires north and west of the city.
 Over 500 acres had been burned in connection with these fires.
 Governor Bill Haslam issued a burn ban for 51 counties starting on November 14 through December 15.

-On November 16, 2016, two men were arrested for arson in separate wildfire incidents in Tennessee.
+On November 16 two men were arrested for arson in separate wildfire incidents in Tennessee.
 In Sequatchie County, an Alabama man admitted to dropping a cigarette in a pile of leaves, watching it burn and leaving without putting it out.
 In Monroe County, a resident was arrested for starting a burn on personal property, against the burn ban, that got out of control.